 Web Service Authentication Examples

-This page presents examples of clients making use of the IRIS and FDSN Web Service ‘queryauth’ pathways to authenticate your access to data.
+This page presents examples of clients making use of the NSF SAGE and FDSN Web Service ‘queryauth’ pathways to authenticate your access to data.

 Authentication not only helps us to identify your activity patterns, but allows you to gain authorized access to restricted data sets and may allow you to unlock other data access allowances as they become available.

-The web services at IRIS follow a username/password model of authentication, using the ‘Digest Authentication’ protocol.
+The web services at NSF SAGE follow a username/password model of authentication, using the ‘Digest Authentication’ protocol.
 The username and password that you provide are:

 • Username = Your registered account email address